Peter Bol (runner): Athletics career

-In 2016, he ran two Olympic qualifying times (1:45.78 and 1:45.41) and was selected on the Australian team for the 2016 Rio Olympics.
+he 2016 Rio Olympics.
 At the Games, Bol finished sixth in his heat with a time of 1:49.36.

 At the 2017 World Championships in Athletics in London, he finished seventh in his heat in a time of 1:49.65.

 In June 2018 at an IAAF meet in Stockholm, Sweden, he set a personal best of 1:44.56 in the 800 m defeating training partner Joseph Deng.

 He was eliminated in the heats of his signature event at the 2019 World Championships held in Doha, Qatar, running 1:46.92.

-At the postponed 2020 Tokyo Olympics, Bol came first in his semi-final with a personal best time of 1:44:11.
-He then came fourth in the tactical final missing out on a bronze medal by 0.53 of a second.
-The winning Emmanuel Korir's time of 1:45.06 was slower than the time that Bol had accomplished in his heat.
+At the Tokyo Olympics in 2021, Bol came first in his semi-final with a personal best time of 1:44:11.
+He then came fourth in the final, missing out on a bronze medal by 0.53 s.

 He set a new Oceania and Australian record of 1:44.00 in June 2022 at the Paris Diamond League.
 This was the third time he has lowered the national record in the 800 m.
 That year Bol finished seventh in his specialty at the World Championships held in Eugene, Oregon with a time of 1:45.51 before claiming the silver medal at the Birmingham Commonwealth Games in 1:47.66.

+Doping suspension and exoneration

+In January 2023, it was announced that Bol had been provisionally suspended by Athletics Australia after failed out-of-competition doping test, with the test showing signs of synthetic EPO.
+His suspension was lifted the following month because his B sample returned an atypical finding (ATF) for EPO, though Sport Integrity Australia continued its investigation.
+In August 2023, Bol was officially cleared by Sports Integrity Australia.

+Personal life

+Bol became engaged to Mahtut Yaynu in March 2024.
+They have a daughter, born in October 2024.